 NOTE: When you connect multiple monitors, a new option is offered in Taskbar Properties.
 To configure this option, right-click on the Taskbar and select Properties.
 Towards the bottom, under Multiple displays, you can opt to show the Taskbar on your primary monitor or all the monitors.
 You can also configure where to show the taskbar buttons from the drop-down menu.

 While Windows itself offers a variety of customizations, a lot more can be done with dual monitors.
 There are plenty of freeware available that can bring more features and functionality to this setup.
 Recently we covered Dual Monitor Tools, it is a freeware that lets you control a few things here and there.
 You can restrict mouse movements in between the screens.
 Or you can create hotkeys to instantly shift windows between monitors.
 Moreover, you can take snapshots and create your own magic commands, when typed would perform a certain operation like switching the monitors and etc.

-See this post if Windows 10 cannot detect the second monitor.
+See this post if Windows cannot detect the second monitor.
 If this post does not help you, open Devices Manager and identify your Display Adapter driver.
-If you see a yellow exclamation mark against it, right-click on it and select Roll back to rollback the driver.
+If you see a yellow exclamation mark against it, right-click on it and select Roll back to roll back the driver.
 If that option is not available, select Update.

-Hope this helps you in setting up dual monitors on Windows 10.
-As I already mentioned there is an improved support for dual monitors in Windows 10.
-You can use this set up anywhere at your convenience.
+Hope this helps you in setting up dual monitors on Windows 11/10.
+As I already mentioned there is improved support for dual monitors in Windows 11/10.
+You can use this setup anywhere at your convenience.